minhsueh/data-science-assessment/README.md

 You'll be given two tasks.

 The first is a design task, in which we expect you to diagram and describe how you'd set up a process to injest this data from a live streamed source, assuming you are also paying montoring services to supply this data from scratch.
 Think about how you might transform and store the data efficiently for querying and analysis and feed it into your model.
+Justify your use of tools.

 The second task will require you devise interesting questions from preliminary explorations of a subset of migration data, found alongside this notebook, and construct a rigorous model to answer them.
 Please demonstrate all of your process using this notebook, and most importantly your outputs.